-The salad itself is made in an Indian style, with a tempering of curry leaves, black mustard seeds, red pepper flakes and turmeric.
+The salad has distinctly Indian flavors, with a tempering of curry leaves, black mustard seeds, red pepper flakes and turmeric.
 On top of it all goes a spritz of fresh lemon juice.
 The flavors balance out perfectly with the sweetness of the carrots and tomatoes, the spice of red pepper flakes, and the tang of the lime.

 There is some cooking in this recipe, mainly to make the carrots tender and tantalizing and to also for the tempering, of course.
 But the cooking's done in under 10 minutes, so you're not spending a ton of time over the hot stove.